News Corp publisher's books linked to paper from endangered rainforests: RAN

 Averbeck called on HarperCollins not to do business with Indonesian paper firms Asia Pacific Resources International (APRIL) and Asia Pulp and Paper Co Ltd (APP).
 APP has been accused by other green groups of destroying rainforests.

-The U.S. publisher had requested information from RAN, including results of the tests, which the green group has refused to share, said Erin Crum, vice president of corporate communications at HarperCollins.
-Crum said HarperCollins has worked with its printers and mills to eliminate the use of Indonesian fiber from books and that all books manufactured after February 2012 were compliant.

-“We call on RAN to share its data and findings with us so we can address any anomalies in our supply chain if they exist and we are instituting a testing regime with an independent lab to ensure our that our books are meeting our policy goals,” Crum said.

 Officials at APP declined to comment.
-Officials at APRIL did not respond to multiple telephone calls and emails from Reuters seeking comment.
+Officials at HarperCollins and APRIL did not respond to multiple telephone calls and emails from Reuters seeking comment.

 APP and APRIL “are indeed the main culprits here and it’s good to be clear about that, but as they have not proven very responsive to direct pressure, we are forced to go after their customers to get them to take rainforest destruction seriously and HarperCollins is the sole major U.S. publisher remaining who has not made a firm commitment to stop doing business with them,” RAN spokesman Laurel Sutherlin said.